©2023 NEKO STUDIO S.L.

-One of my unexpected highlights during our strict lockdown in Spain was making the short trip to the end of the road to throw our rubbish away every couple of days!
+One of the unexpected highlights during our strict lock down in Spain was making the short trip to the end of the road to throw our rubbish away every couple of days.
 The first time, as usual, I kept to the pavement, crossing the street at the zebra crossing, looking both ways before I did so.
 Yet something felt unusual.
 And then it struck me – there were no cars.
 I could have walked the whole way in the middle of the road.

 At the same time, news has appeared of increased bike use in cities including Berlin, Paris, Vancouver, and Mexico City, which have created pop-up bike lanes on usually busy city streets.
 With less traffic, previously reluctant cyclists are tempted out onto empty roads with dedicated bike lanes, finding a safe alternative for essential trips and exercise.
 This in turn eases overcrowding on public transport, allowing everyone to social distance safely and effectively.

-It’s more important than ever for us to be in touch with what changes are happening so we can design products to fulfil a genuine need.
+It’s more important than ever for us to be in touch with what changes are happening so we can design products to fulfill a genuine need.
 There’s little point in designing things just for the sake of it.
-For example, local authorities improve and extend their mobility programmes, so it makes sense to provide products which can adapt according to requirements, such as a modular bike hub which can be configured, moved, or extended as required.
-We designed our user-friendly double-decker rack as a direct result of working with a government who could not find an easy to use two-tier rack.
+For example, local authorities improve and extend their mobility programs, so it makes sense to provide products which can adapt according to requirements, such as a modular bike hub which can be configured, moved, or extended as required.
+We designed our user-friendly Double-Decker bike rack as a direct result of working with a government who could not find an easy to use two-tier rack.